-24 Letter from Stephen T. Moyer, Secretary DPSCS, to Senator Robert Zirkin, Chair, Judicial Proceedings Committee (Oct.
-1, 2015).

-26 Letter from Stephen T. Moyer, Secretary DPSCS, to Amy Cruice, ACLU-MD (Sept.
-21, 2015) (on file with DRM).

-27 Supra note 25.

-28 D. Jones, Ed., Humane Prisons (Oxford: Radcliffe Publishing, 2006), citing Frank Wood, former Minnesota Commissioner of Correction, "When you take away televisions, when you take away weights, when you take away all forms of recreation, inmates react as normal people would.
+- 25 Letter from Stephen T. Moyer, Secretary DPSCS, to Amy Cruice, ACLU-MD (Sept.
+21, 2015); Data provided to DRM by counsel for DPSCS on March 15, 2017, demonstrating a monthly average of 138 prisoners identified as SMI at NBCI, of whom 51 were, on average monthly, in segregated housing; (on file with DRM). - 26 Letter from Stephen T. Moyer, Secretary DPSCS, to Amy Cruice, ACLU-MD (Sept.
+21, 2015) (on file with DRM). - 27 Supra note 25. - 28 D. Jones, Ed., Humane Prisons (Oxford: Radcliffe Publishing, 2006), citing Frank Wood, former Minnesota Commissioner of Correction, "When you take away televisions, when you take away weights, when you take away all forms of recreation, inmates react as normal people would.
 They become irritable.
 They become hostile.
 Hostility breeds violence, and violence breeds fear.
 And fear is the enemy of rehabilitation."; T.A.
 Kupers, "How to Create Madness in Prison," p.51 D. Jones, Ed., Humane Prisons (Oxford: Radcliffe Publishing, 2006)); John J. Gibbons and Nicholas de B. Katzenbach, "Confronting Confinement, A Report of the Commission on Safety and Abuse in America's Prisons, 14 (2006).